napari/docs/docs/developers/contributing/testing.md

 MIN_REQ=1 tox -e py311-pyqt5 --recreate
 ```

-Unfortunately, it is impossible to test this on ARM macOS, because of lack of pyqt5 support for this platform.
+Unfortunately, it is impossible to test this on ARM macOS, due to the lack of pyqt5 support for this platform.

 #### Running with constraints

-For fully reproduce CI environment you might use constraints files for tox environment creation.
-For example, to run tests using Python 3.13 and pyqt6 with a constraints file, enter:
+To fully reproduce the CI environment, you might use our constraints files; for example, to run tests using Python 3.13 and pyqt6 with a constraints file, enter:

 ```sh
 UV_CONSTRAINT=resources/constraints/constraints_py313.txt tox -e py313-pyqt6
 ```

-Constraint usage guarantees the same version of dependencies as in CI environment.
-Its usually isn’t needed, but it sometimes happens that the newest version of some dependency is not compatible with napari test suite, and it is good to have a way to run tests with the same versions of dependencies as in the CI environment.
+Constraint usage guarantees the same version of dependencies as in the CI environment.
+It usually isn’t needed, but it sometimes happens that the newest version of some dependency is not compatible with the napari test suite, and it is useful to have a way to run tests with the same versions of dependencies as in the CI environment.

 #### Running a subset of test using tox

 The part of tox call after `--` is passed to pytest.
 So you can run a subset of tests using tox as well.
-For example, to run only tests in `src/napari/layers/image/` file using Python 3.13 and pyqt6, enter:
+For example, to run only tests in the `src/napari/layers/image/` file using Python 3.13 and pyqt6, enter:

 ```sh
 tox -e py313-pyqt6 -- src/napari/layers/image